 Hiking: 4.5 miles; Through open fields and dense jungle; Swimming: 100 yards

 What better way to wake up than in a backcountry campsite to freshly roasted coffee and a hearty breakfast?
 Once we've had our fill, we swim back across the river into the heart of the Tu Lan Cave system, making our way up to the dry inner chamber.
-After a little climbing, we step back into daylight and trek a short way through the valley and then into Kim Cave.
-Here we share a picnic lunch next to another waterfall before descending through the valley where hot showers and cold drinks await.
+After a little climbing, we step back into daylight and trek a short way through the valley and then into Kim Cave and Hung Ton Cave.
+We share a picnic lunch next to another waterfall before descending through the valley where hot showers and cold drinks await.

 Dinner tonight will be on your own in Phong Nha, a lively town with a wide array of restaurants serving everything from real-deal Vietnamese to other worldly vegetarian.
 There are pizza and burger joints too, in case your stomach's getting homesick.
 Our guides will gladly offer suggestions and a van will transport us back to the lodge when we're ready.
 It's about 20 minutes from town.
 Overnight in Phong Nha area.
 Breakfast and lunch included.